ozzyman/Butter/README.md

   - configure the Bluetooth serial port on BuTter,
   - configure the GPIO port on BuTter, and
   - read and write the GPIO port.

+   Note that the Bluebutter branch is for the initial prototype hardware, and WILL NOT WORK with the release version because the hardware is different.
+How can you tell if you have a Bluebutter board?
+It's BLUE!
+(Normal BuTter boards are Yellow).